"Whatever the question, love is the answer." - The Dalai Lama

 ends up as controlling, a seemingly endless series of struggles to get our kids to sleep through the night, use the potty, brush their teeth, eat their

-dinner, stop teasing their sibling, do their homework.
+dinner, stop teasing their sibling, do their homework, clean up their room.
 Those struggles can take all the joy out of parenting.

 But it doesn't have to be that way.
 It's true that we don't actually have control over our kids, who, after all, are human beings and will make their